Zighinetto/zighid/Readme.md

 (this may change though I have no reason to, at the moment)

 ##Kudos
+The entire project is widely and clearly based on DotNetOpenAuth's sample MVC project.
+I have *copied* a large part of their code.

 The design is not mine.
 I just grabbed a [free template](http://startbootstrap.com/template-overviews/stylish-portfolio/) from Bootstrap, for which all the credit goes to the author.
 If you ever wanted to fork this project you could change the entire template in the master page.
 Feel free to make a clone.